Topological Subset Space Models for Public Announcements: Discussion

-The insight that subset space semantics can be used to provide an elegant, model-internal mechanism for interpreting public annoucements is due to W\'ang and \AA gotnes \cite{WA13}.
+\begin{acknowledgement} The insight that subset spaces can be used to provide an elegant, model-internal mechanism for interpreting public announcements is due to \citet{WA13}.
 Their work inspired this paper.
-I am also indebted to Hans van Ditmarsch for helpful dicussion of this topic.
+I am also indebted to Hans van Ditmarsch, Ayb\"uke \"Ozg\"un, and Kevin T.~Kelly for helpful discussion of this topic, and to Joseph Y.~Halpern for comments on an earlier draft. \end{acknowledgement}